 Server is generic.
 It could be any OS including Windows, Linux, FreeBSD, etc. The CIFS support SMB protocol.

 To performance incremental backup, we compare the Last Modified Time and File Size.
 If either of them is updated, we will back up the entire file.
-On Plan Settings, we have an option to force incremental backup to back up the file no matter it is changed or not, just in case the customers do not trust the way we detect the file changes.
+If the customer doesn’t trust the way we detect the file changes, he or she has to perform Full backup only.

 The Verify backup job is treated as Full backup job.